How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 • All of your qualifying debt obligations go away

-Under the right circumstances, you get to keep many of your assets, such as your house and your vehicle.
+Under the right circumstances, you get to keep many of your assets, including your house and vehicle, with Chapter 7 bankruptcy.
 Once the bankruptcy goes through, debt collection is over, which means debt collector harassment ends.
-No more phone calls, letters and emails from companies or debt collectors that want you to pay them back.

 • Credit card debt